aphp/edsnlp/docs/tutorials/training-span-classifier.md

     ```

     1. Put entities extracted by `eds.dates` in `doc.ents`, instead of `doc.spans['dates']`.
-    2. Wait, what's does "draft" mean here ?
-The rationale is this: we don't want to
+    2. What does "draft" mean here ?
+We'll let the train function pass the nlp object
-    instantiate the optimizer now, because the nlp object hasn't been `post_init`'ed
+    to the optimizer after it has been been `post_init`'ed : `post_init` is the operation that
-    yet : `post_init` is the operation that looks at some data, finds how many labels the model must learn,
+    looks at some data, finds how many label the model must learn, and updates the model weights
-    and updates the model weights to have as many heads as there are labels.
-This function will
+    to have as many heads as there are labels observed in the train data.
+This function will be
-    be called by `train`, so the optimizer should be defined *after*, when the model parameter tensors are
+    called by `train`, so the optimizer should be defined *after*, when the model parameter
-    final.
-To do that, instead of instantiating the optimizer, we create a "Draft", which will be
+    tensors are final.
+To do that, instead of instantiating the optimizer right now, we create
-    instantiated inside the `train` function, once all the required parameters are set.
+    a "Draft", which will be instantiated inside the `train` function, once all the required
+    parameters are set.

     And train the model: